jwest22/vector-stream/graph/README.md

-# Transformer Based Graph Embedding for Node Clustering
+# Transformer-Based Graph Embedding for Node Clustering

 This application generates a NetworkX graph object from relational data which is used to generate embeddings for each record using Node2Vec and Sentence-BERT, followed by clustering and visualization of the results.
 The application leverages DuckDB for efficient data processing and querying.